Betweter/istdbdm25/README.md

   - port: 5432
   - password: postgres

-- if anything happens to your containers during the practice, just run ```docker compose up -d``` again.
+- if anything happens to your containers during the practice, just run ```docker compose up``` again.

 ## Use GitHub Codespaces